yoasif/yoasif.github.io/_posts/2024-12-18-is-the-firefox-add-on-the-real-ropro-extension.markdown

 ---

-# Original Post

 > So I know that the firefox ropro extension got removed.
 But I saw this extension recently on the firefox addons page that seems to be the real ropro.
 But there is only 31 users and all of the 10 reviews are from 2 days ago.
-Is this the legit one or a fake?
 >
 > <https://addons.mozilla.org/en-US/firefox/addon/ropro-upgrade-your-roblox/>

-## My Comments
+>
+> Is this the legit one or a fake?

 According to the add-on listing: